NVIDIA/NVFlare/docs/user_guide/preflight_check.rst

 .. code-block::

-  python -m nvflare.tool.preflight_check --package_root /home/user1 --packages example1.com
+  nvflare preflight_check --package_root /home/user1 --packages example1.com

 The problems that may be reported: